mRNA-4157/V940 which represents a personalised cancer vaccine has been found effective when combined with pembrolizumab in advanced melanoma

 The results are for 157 patients with stage III/IV melanoma.
 The data show adjuvant mRNA-4157/V940 and pembrolizumab reduced the risk of recurrence or death by 44% (hazard ratio, HR = 0.56, 95% CI 0.31 – 1.08, one-sided p = 0.0266) compared with pembrolizumab alone.

 In terms of safety, serious treatment-related adverse events occurred in 14.4% of patients who received the combination treatment compared to 10% with pembrolizumab alone.

-In the press release, Stéphane Bancel, Moderna’s Chief Executive Officer, said ‘today’s results are highly encouraging for the field of cancer treatment. mRNA has been transformative for COVID-19, and now, for the first time ever, we have demonstrated the potential for mRNA to have an impact on outcomes in a randomised clinical trial in melanoma.’
+Stéphane Bancel, Moderna’s Chief Executive Officer, said: ‘Today’s results are highly encouraging for the field of cancer treatment. mRNA has been transformative for COVID-19, and now, for the first time ever, we have demonstrated the potential for mRNA to have an impact on outcomes in a randomised clinical trial in melanoma.’

-The press release adds that the companies plan to discuss the results with regulatory authorities and initiate a Phase 3 study in melanoma patients in 2023.
+The companies plan to discuss the results with regulatory authorities and initiate a Phase 3 study in melanoma patients in 2023.